Biology and Health Division

 UAR CEMIPAI – Center for the Study of Infectious Diseases and Anti-Infective Pharmacology

-UAR 3725 CEMIPAI is a service platform operated by the CNRS and the University of Montpellier.
+UAR 3725 CEMIPAI is a service platform operated under the supervision of the CNRS and the University of Montpellier.
 It provides in vitro research services on highly pathogenic Class 3 viruses, bacteria, prions, microorganisms, and toxins.

-Platform: CECEMA – Center for Experimental Breeding and Conditioning of Animal Models
+Platform: CECEMA – Center for Experimental Breeding and Housing of Animal Models

 The CECEMA technical platform is a shared service of the University of Montpellier; it is part of the RAM (Montpellier Animal Facility Network) and is designed to house animals required for scientific research and teaching.